FAQs

 top ▲

 SAA members as well as employees of member institutions receive a discount on early-bird and regular registration rates.
+Note that your registration and access to course content are for your individual use only.
 Check the Education Fees & Policies page for current pricing. top ▲

 For both A&D and DAS: More experienced/knowledgeable participants may choose to gain credit by testing out of Foundational courses only.
 Exams for this purpose may be purchased by contacting SAA Education education@archivists.org.